ucsb-cs48/ucsb-cs48.github.io/_jstopics/testing_cypress.md

    ```

 7. Run `npm install` to install your new `devdependencies`.
-8. Try running `npm test:cypress` for the first time.
+8. Try running `npm run test:cypress` for the first time.

 You should see that your first cypress tests runs, and with luck, also passes.